Lårdal

 Lårdal is a village in Tokke Municipality in Telemark county, Norway.
 The village is located on the north shore of the lake Bandak and about 10 km south of the village of Høydalsmo and the European route E134 highway.
 The village is the site of Lårdal Church, a school, and a fast food store.
-Previously, there was also a grocery store, but it closed because the local population couldn't support it.
-Lårdal is also home to the former journalist and television presenter Bjørn Honerød.
+Previously, there was also a grocery store, but it closed.

+History

 The village was historically the administrative centre of the old Lårdal Municipality from 1838 until its dissolution in 1964.

 Name

 The village (originally the parish) is named after the old Laardal farm (Lagardalr) since the first Lårdal Church was built there.
 The first element is lǫgr which means "water" or "river".
 The last element is dalr which means "dale" or "valley".
 Historically, the municipality name was spelled "Laurdal" (although the parish name goes back centuries as Laugerdal).
 From 1884-1920, it was spelled "Laardal".
 Since 1921, it has been spelled "Lårdal".